Quality standard

 Evidence of local arrangements for mental health care plans to include an agreed process for the plan to be shared with relevant services both inside and outside the criminal justice system.

-Data source: Local data collection, for example local information sharing and care plan protocols, and transfer of care policies.
+Data source: Data can be collected locally by healthcare professionals and provider organisations, for example local information sharing and care plan protocols, and transfer of care policies.

 Process